 The downslope windstorm of 1 December 2011 described by LH15 was forecast operationally at anomalously large lead times (a general description at 90 h, with more specific details by 24–48 h) compared to many other windstorm events in other locations.
 Local NWS forecasters cited high-resolution NWP deterministic products as the source of their confidence in these forecasters.
 Using GEFS/R2 initial- and boundary-condition ensemble datasets imposed on nested WRF domains, this study suggests that global-scale models were likely able to forecast the large-scale conditions conducive for the ARWB event over the western United State at lead times of up to four days.
-For example, imposing initial and lateral boundary conditions from the GEFS/R2 at longer lead times in this study led to lower skill at defining the regional circulation over the western United States.
+Imposing initial and lateral boundary conditions from the GEFS/R2 at longer lead times as shown in this study led to lower skill for defining the regional circulation over the western United States.

 While a predictability horizon of 4 days for the regional-scale circulation may not be considered particularly long, establishing the correct synoptic setup in this instance led to much higher predictability on the mesoscale than might be expected otherwise.
 Forecasters could subjectively recognize the developing conditions that were conducive to downslope windstorms along the Wasatch Front, i.e., favorable easterly cross-barrier flow upstream.
 Later, deterministic high-resolution model forecasts at lead times of ~48 h may have been able to supply accurate forecasts since the regional circulation may have been “dialed in” by the initial and lateral boundary conditions supplied to the high-resolution model.
 This study suggests that having the correct synoptic setup, combined with the diversion of the northerly airflow upstream as a result of the side barrier created by the Uinta Mountains (LH15), may result in enhanced deterministic model skill locally.
 We found small spread (low DKE) between ensemble members in this region, such that ensemble forecasts at 1.3-km resolution at lead times of ~60 h reproduced many spatial and temporal characteristics of the highly localized wind event along the Wasatch Front.